tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/purchase/manage_deals/manage.rst

 ---------------------------------------------------------------

-If the bill you receive from the vendor has quantities that do not match the quantities automatically populated by Odoo, this could be due to several reasons:
+If the bill you receive from the vendor has quantities that do not match the quantities automatically populated by CoquiAPPs, this could be due to several reasons:

 - The vendor is incorrectly charging you for products and/or services